This Strawberry Cake is one of the yummiest and EASIEST cakes I’ve ever made.

 Ingredients

-- 1 package of Danish Dessert, *see note below
+- 1 package of Danish Dessert, strawberry pie filling, or strawberry glaze

 - 2 8oz packages of cream cheese